Moti Masjid (Mehrauli): Architecture

 The Moti Masjid in Mehrauli is the last example in the Mughal tradition of providing small marble-faced mosques.
 The mosque is a single-aisled prayer hall of five bays.
 This is a departure from the previous Moti Masjid in the Red Fort, which is double-aisled.
-The facade of the mosque bears three scalloped archways, with a pishtaq in the centre.
+The façade of the mosque bears three scalloped archways, with a pishtaq in the centre.
 The structure is topped by three domes, resting on constricted necks.
 Each corner of the east central bay is lined by balustrade-like columns.

 The mosque is surrounded by enclosure walls; one of these walls is shared with that of the dargah, while the southern wall opens to the burial enclosure, also made of marble.